 If you’ve never previously borrowed money, you may think you’ll automatically have high credit scores as you’ve never been in debt.
 However, your lack of borrowing history means lenders have no way of knowing whether you can be trusted to make your repayments on time.
 Experian Boost recognizes other forms of responsible financial behavior, which can make it easier if you’re seeking to borrow for the first time.
 You don’t need to have an existing credit card to use the service.

 Not surprisingly for a company with Experian’s global reach, the website is sleek, easy-to-understand, and intuitive.
 We were impressed by its simple and accessible language when discussing potentially complex financial terms.

 Its clean graphics allow you to see your credit score immediately and whether or not you’ve qualified for a boost.
 The service also allows you to see, at a glance, which credit bracket you fall into: poor, fair, good, very good, or excellent.

-Experian Boost is a free service, which means you won’t pay a monthly or annual fee.
+Experian Boost is a free feature, which means you won’t pay a monthly or annual fee.
 You can, however, purchase additional Experian services If you’d like to receive a more comprehensive picture of your credit history.

-The CreditWorks Premium package, for example, costs $24.99 per month following a week’s free trial.
-As well as being able to see the information held on you by all 3 credit referencing agencies (Experian, Equifax and Transunion), you can access details of your dormant accounts and receive daily updates on your credit score.
+The Experian CreditWorks℠ Premium package, for example, costs $24.99 per month following a free 7 day trial.
+As well as being able to see credit report information held by all 3 credit reporting agencies (Experian, Equifax and Transunion), you’ll have access to ID theft monitoring and prevention features and receive daily updates on your credit scores.